Archive for the ‘Conversations’ Category

 cold and light

-The question of landscape is no doubt also a question of boundaries, of limits and the varied efforts to differentiate what one is from what one is not.
+The question of landscape is no doubt also a question of boundaries, of limits and of the varied efforts to differentiate what one is from what one is not.
 The dangers of such efforts extend from the interpersonal and political to the ecological.
-It seems to me that the poetic not only unfolds illusory integrities, it also makes the outside that is already inside more raggedly manifest.
+It seems to me that poetry not only shatters illusory integrities, it helps make the outside that is already inside more raggedly manifest.

 With that, Zach, I’ll say my thanks to you and the THERMOS editors for the prompts and this forum.